Loading...

 Start in the debtor’s jurisdiction.
 For most cases, filing directly in Spanish courts (via monitorio) is faster, cheaper, and more practical than filing in your domestic courts and then seeking cross-border enforcement.
 The debtor’s assets are in Spain.
 Spanish enforcement mechanisms reach those assets directly.

 Documentation crosses borders.
-Your contracts, invoices, and delivery proof are valid evidence in Spanish courts regardless of the language they're written in (translation may be required).
-Ensure your documentation is complete before engaging collection — strong documentation simplifies every stage of the process.
+Your contracts, invoices, and delivery proof are valid evidence in Spanish courts regardless of the language they’re written in (translation may be required).
+Ensure your documentation is complete before engaging collection.

 Power of attorney.
 You’ll need to grant a poder de representación (power of attorney) to your Spanish legal team.
 This can be executed in your home country through consular services or apostille.
 Physical presence in Spain is never required.